Ragupathi-Chinnasamy/Kafka-TCP-Service/README.md

 ## Introduction

-The **u4-Gateway-Service** is built to handle multiple TCP connections from IoT devices.
+The **Kafka-TCP-Service** is built to handle multiple TCP connections from IoT devices.
 It integrates with Kafka for asynchronous message processing and uses a worker-pool pattern to maximize the efficient use of resources.
 The system ensures reliable communication between IoT devices and backend services through Kafka topics.

 ### Key Features: